mdev5000/runnr/README.md

-# runnr
+# Simple task runner

 `runnr` is simple task runner for go (similar to packages like rake).

-Basically a small wrapper around a `cobra` cli application.
+It's a small wrapper around a `cobra` cli application, to create more flexible application build commands.

 ## Getting started